Antichrist: As Satan

 Bernard McGinn described multiple traditions detailing the relationship between the Antichrist and Satan.
 In the dualist approach, Satan will become incarnate in the Antichrist, just as God became incarnate in Jesus.
 However, in orthodox Christian thought, this view was problematic because it was too similar to Christ's incarnation and suggested dualism.
 Instead, the "indwelling" view became more accepted.
 It stipulates that the Antichrist is a human figure inhabited by Satan, since the latter's power is not to be seen as equivalent to God's.
-Luca Signorelli's fresco, The Sermon and Deeds of the Antichrist (see above), depicts the indwelling view.
+Luca Signorelli's fresco, The Sermon and Deeds of the Antichrist, depicts the indwelling view.
 Satan whispers in the ear of this Christlike figure and his left arm is slipped through the Antichrist's garment as if he is manipulating him.

 Non-Christian views

 Judaism

-There are warnings against false prophets in the Old Testament of the bible.
+There are warnings against false prophets (Navi-Sheker) in the Old Testament of the Bible.

-An anti-Messiah figure known as Armilus, said to be the offspring of Satan and a virgin, appears in some schools of Jewish eschatology, such as the 7th century CE Sefer Zerubbabel and 11th century CE Midrash Vayosha.
-He is stated to be the God and Messiah of the Christians, making him identical to Jesus Christ.
+An anti-Messiah figure known as Armilus, said to be the offspring of Satan and a statue, appears in some schools of Jewish eschatology, such as the 7th century CE Sefer Zerubbabel and 11th century CE Midrash Vayosha.
+He is stated to be the God and Messiah of the Christians.
 He is described as "a monstrosity, bald-headed, with one large and one small eye, deaf in the right ear and maimed in the right arm, while the left arm is two and one-half ells long."
 Being considered similar to, or even identical with Gog, his believed destruction by a "Messiah ben Joseph" (Messiah, of the tribe of Joseph) symbolizes the ultimate victory of the Jewish Messiah in the Messianic Age.